Ancelin-31/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Start learning about pointers, arrays and strings
+Trying to further elaborate with pointers, arrays and strings